Essential Gear for Adventure Cycle Touring

 3. Too many high-profile bicycle ‘adventurers’ want you to do things their way.

 Heavily-sponsored cycle tours are all well and good.
-But the way in which they’re financed, equipped and presented is irrelevant to the remaining 99.9% of us.
+But the way in which they’re financed and equipped is irrelevant to most of us, because our priorities (and budgets) bear little resemblance to those of these ‘expeditions’.

-Essential Gear has been written to cut through the confusion and help you make gear-buying decisions that are actually relevant to you.
+Essential Gear For Adventure Cycle Touring will cut through the confusion and help you make gear-buying decisions that are relevant to you.

 Who Is This Guide For?